Mahesh2602/Rymo-ecommerce-site/README.md

 # Rymo-ecommerce-site
-it's a platform where we purchase our needed things.
+it's a platform where we can purchase our needed things.